 - Tuncertainty_MAC is the time period between reception of the last activation command for PDCCH TCI, PDSCH TCI (when applicable), UL spatial relation (for FR2) relative to

-- First valid L3-RSRP reporting of a to-be-activated SCell within the same band for unknown case, when UE reports valid L3-RSRP.
+- First valid L3 measurement reporting of a to-be-activated SCell within the same band for unknown case, when UE reports valid L3 measurement reporting

 - Tuncertainty_RRC is the time period between reception of the RRC configuration message for TCI of periodic CSI-RS for CQI reporting (when applicable) relative to

-- First valid L3-RSRP reporting of a to-be-activated SCell within the same band for unknown case, when UE reports valid L3-RSRP.
+- First valid L3measurement reporting of a to-be-activated SCell within the same band for unknown case, when UE reports valid L3measurement reporting.

 Otherwise, when the to-be-activated PUCCH SCell is FR2 unknown SCell, Tactivation_time_multiple_scells is as defined in 8.3.12; otherwise, Tactivation_time_multiple_scells is the target SCell activation delay in millisecond in multiple SCell activation scenario as specified in section 8.3.7.